yongchang94/Past-coding-work/README.md

 I would direct you to the Demographic Analysis html file first (please see the emailed copy if viewing issues arise), followed by the Replication.
 The Thesis is the longest of all.

 I have also included class work on social network analysis for added reference.
 These are the 'Chin_OSN20' jupyter notebook files.
-They are just samples of my weekly homework, but I thought it would be good to have on record as well.
+These are just samples of weekly assignment submissions, but I thought it would be good to have on record as well.

 Please reach out if there's anything else.